amrqura/yelpRatePrediction/README.md

 # yelpRatePrediction
 This is a machine learning project using sklearn,scikit learn and nltk to predict user rating based on user review.

-Yelp dataset is an academic dataset provided that contains information about local business. the dataset 5 json files including business,checkin,reviews,tip and user.
+Yelp dataset is an academic dataset that contains information about local business. the dataset contains 5 json files including business,checkin,reviews,tip and user.

-this project focus in studying review file. the file contains suer reviews about several businesses.
+this project focus in studying review file. the file contains user reviews about several businesses.

 the yelp_academic_dataset_review.json contains several records , where each record contains encrypted user_id , encrypted business_id , user review as text and user rating (from 1 to 5).